Negative Equity and BAYKO -

 Front page of the July 13th, 2002 Daily Telegraph Property section

-The artwork [left], by Paul Bateman, ornamented an article about negative equity in Salford, Greater Manchester, better known as Weatherfield, the fictional home of 'Coronation Street'.
+The artwork [left], by Paul Bateman, ornamented an article about negative equity in the property market in Salford, Greater Manchester, better known as Weatherfield, the fictional home of 'Coronation Street'.

 I emailed Paul Bateman to ask what was the inspiration behind his use of BAYKO, some 38 years or so after the death of the product.